-There are difficulties employing Kohlberg's approach even though many are fascinated with it today.
+There are difficulties employing Kohlberg's approach even though many educators are fascinated with it today.
 For one thing it is cumbersome in the group setting of a classroom.
 But more important as far as Christians are concerned, the entire system by implication goes back to man.
 It involves authority figures who are human, peers who are human, laws which are made by humans, and general rights and principles which are developed by humans.

-Moving on to the influence of behavioral psychology, its application in behavior modification has immense influence.
-Ten years ago Vance Packard estimated that up to twenty percent of the classrooms on the eastern seaboard are using it (Packard, pp.31-33).
+Moving on to the influence of behavioral psychology, its educational application in behavior modification has immense influence.
+Four years ago Vance Packard estimated that up to twenty percent of the classrooms on the eastern seaboard are using it. $x^{vi}$

 The human being perceived by the behavioral psychologist is quite different from the free, autonomous human being presented by psychological humanists.
 Man here is a thing to be manipulated, shaped, created.
-People are neither good nor bad, but become either good or bad depending upon how they are shaped.
+People are neither, good nor bad, but become either good or bad depending upon how they are shaped.

-Attempting to apply rigorous scientific procedures to human behavior, behaviorists refuse to go beyond what can be actually observed.
+Attempting to apply rigorous scientific procedures to human behavior, behaviorists refuse to go beyond what can be actually be observed.
 Hence, they are concerned with the surface of people, their observable behavior, not what is inside them.
-Don't bother with such intangibles as self-concepts and motivation, we are told.
+Don't bother with such intangibles as self-concepts and motivation.
 Never mind why a person steals, just that it happens; get rid of the happening.
-The focus is on the symptoms, not on the disease itself.
-Indeed, the behaviorist claims that the symptoms are the disease.
+The thought is that the symptoms are the disease.
 Get rid of the symptoms and there is no disease.

 Conditioning is the key to moral development for the behaviorist.
-In so doing he is attempting to obtain the proper stimulus for the desired response.
-B. F. Skinner, the giant figure among recent behaviorists, has gone far beyond Pavlov's salivating dog and works with what he calls operant conditioning, that is, conditioning which utilizes a reward or punishment to obtain the desired behavior pattern.
+He is attempting to obtain the proper stimulus for the desired response.
+B. F. Skinner, the giant figure among recent behaviorists, has gone far beyond Pavlov's salivating dog and works with what he calls operant\ conditioning, that is, conditioning which utilizes a reward or punishment to obtain the desired behavior pattern.
 This is the "carrot or stick" approach.
-The emphasis is on the carrot as behaviorists urge that we accentuate the positive, while not entirely eliminating the negative.
+The emphasis is on the carrot as behaviorists urge that we accentuate the positive, while not eliminating entirely the negative.
 It is commonly acknowledged that this approach is effective for surface behavior, and for the behaviorist that is all he is interested in.

-The role of the leader is more challenging in behaviorism than in the free-and-easy-going approaches of humanistic psychology.
+The role of the teacher is more challenging in behaviorism than in the free-and-easy-going approaches of humanistic psychology.
 Never mind the establishment of rapport or providing a pleasant surrounding for self-actualization.
-Rather, a person becomes what others in the environment cause him or her to become, and careful attention must be given to the process.
+Rather, the pupil becomes what the teacher and others in the environment cause it to become, and careful attention must be given to the process.
 This involves programming and reinforcement.
 Programming is the strategy for inculcating content.
 Each lesson is to have its own distinctive behavioral objectives in content learning.
-As the plan is carried out, careful attention must be given to reinforcement-a word of praise here and pat on the back there.
+As the plan is carried out, careful attention must be given to reinforcement-a word of praise here and a pat on the back there.
 Very occasionally a reprimand, too, is in order.
 The various carefully prescribed strategies go under such terms as token reinforcement, contracting, programmed instruction, shaping, punishment, cognitive desensitization, modeling, stimulus control, and extinction.

-The reinforcement strategy will operate both for individual training and in group classroom management.
+The reinforcement strategy will operate both for individual training and in the overall classroom management.
 In point of fact, behaviorists claim that the approach has universal application.
-A person's preferences and prejudices, view of self and society, values and morality, ideals and goals-all these can be learned or unlearned through conditioning, or so it is claimed.
+The student's preferences and prejudices, his view of himself and his society, his values and his morality, his ideals and goals-all these can be learned or unlearned through conditioning, or so they claim.